 >Once again, you do not need your employers permission to do your work from somewhere else in the world.

 There are at least four or five simultaneous reasons why this probably isn’t true.
 For one, countries have vastly different regulations regarding remote work and working on tourist visas, etc. I don’t think Argentina is likely to get its administrative panties in a twist, but in many places it’s flat-out illegal to work remotely long-term on a tourist visa.
-If Argentine authorities decided he should be on a different visa, etc., it could come back to fuck his employers up.
+If Argentine authorities decided he should be on a different visa, etc., it could come back to frick his employers up.
 Again, I think the likelihood that anything at all will happen, ever, is negligible.
 But to cavalierly suggest that nobody has a legitimate right to question his decision to move to another country is simply wrong to the point of dumb.

 If the firm is a large multinational there are absolutely going to be regulations about working from abroad, because OP could be exposing the company to taxation, pension, and regulatory liabilities he/you/I know absolutely nothing about.
 My wife is a manager with a huge global firm; she manages 100+ people spread out over multiple countries.
 The company explicitly allows employees to work from just about anywhere.
 But where people work, even short-term, is closely monitored, because accidentally paying/not paying into local pension or tax systems can resemble money laundering, tax dodging, and other corporate malfeasance, and trigger nasty regulatory blowback.